What does comprehensive support mean for a school?

 Join us for regular "Regional Summit" meetings throughout the 2023-24 school year.

-The March Regional Summit topic is: Restorative Practices with an Emphasis on Talking Circles.
-Crystal Hickman will be our guest presenter!
+The April Regional Summit topic is: Indian Education For All.
+Mike Jetty will be our guest presenter!
 Things you can expect to gain from attending this session include:

 The meeting will take place on Teams: